Course overview

 Following successful completion of your Foundation Year, you’ll progress onto Year 1 of our Law LLB (Hons) degree.

 The LLB (Bachelor of Laws) degree is an internationally recognised and valued qualification.
-This course gives you an excellent grounding in aspects of law relevant to the additional study and training that must be completed to pursue a career as a solicitor.
-It also covers elements of the academic training needed to become a barrister.
+This course gives you an excellent grounding in aspects of law relevant to the additional study and training that must be completed to pursue a career as a lawyer.

 Our Law degree can also open doors to a wide range of legal careers, thanks to our focus on giving you an all-round legal education.

-We keep our class sizes much smaller than other universities, allowing us to give you high levels of personal student support.
+Our smaller class sizes allow us to give you high levels of personal student support.

-In addition to the professional placements, we offer opportunities for pro bono activity so you can build an invaluable portfolio of legal experience during your studies.
+Your degree includes professional work placements and opportunities for pro bono activity so you can build an invaluable portfolio of legal experience during your studies.

-In your final year, you can explore specialist areas of the law such as Company Law, Family Law or Employment Law.
-You can also study a selection of non-law option subjects offering the opportunity for you to expand your law study into areas such as Business; Journalism; Children, Young People and Families; Criminology and Sociology; and Politics.
+In your final year, you can explore specialist areas of the law such as Family Law, Employment Law and Business Law.
+You can also study a selection of non-law option subjects offering the opportunity for you to expand your law study into areas including Criminology and Sociology.

 What’s more, Leeds is a rapidly growing legal centre, making it the perfect place to start your legal career.